 The key to building better habits that stick

 Set the bar so low that it’s easy to step over.
-It’s much easier to level up then it is for us to scale back.
+It’s much easier to level up than it is for us to scale back.
 Build momentum and confidence by making your habit so easy it’s nearly impossible not to do it.

 Tiny level ups

 Once you’ve shown you can consistently step over the bar increase by the tiniest of margins.
 5,000 steps per day turn into 5,500.
-Veggies with 1 meal per day levels up to veggies at two meals per day.
+Veggies with 1 meal per day level up to veggies at two meals per day.
 If you struggle, you know you can always come back to your baseline

 Set up your environment to help you succeed